 What Happens With Passwords in a WordPress User Migration?

 If you follow the instructions from this guide, the user passwords will remain the same.
 When migrating WordPress users, WP All Export uses a hashed version of the password so that it remains secure.
 To learn more, see Understanding WordPress User Passwords.

 If you need to perform changes to all the user passwords from the same site, you may want to look into the bulk editing process described in one of the questions/answers below.

-How to Migrate WooCommerce Customers?
+How Do I Migrate WooCommerce Customers?

 The process is essentially the same as migrating WordPress users.
 You just choose an export post type of WooCommerce Customers instead of Users.
 This makes sense when you consider that WooCommerce customers are, in fact, WordPress users.

-How to Bulk Edit WordPress Users?
+How Do I Bulk Edit WordPress Users?

 The main focus of this guide is on migrating WordPress users from one site to a different one.
 However, if you want to perform specific changes to the WordPress users contained on the same site, you can use the bulk edit process, which allows you to modify the information from all user records in bulk.

 Here is the basic process:

 - Export the users that you want to modify.